AI Laws in Utah (UT)

 Penalties for non-compliance

 The financial consequences of non-compliance under SB 149 are real and enforceable now.
-Utah sets a maximum civil penalty of Up to $2,500 per violation.
+Utah sets a maximum civil penalty of Up to $2,500 per violation (administrative, Utah Div. of Consumer Protection).
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
 Consumer AI violations in Utah may also attract federal coordination: the FTC's Operation AI Comply sweep (September 2024) demonstrated that state and federal enforcers share intelligence on companies with widespread AI disclosure failures.

 What to do now